 - vomiting of blood or material that looks like coffee grounds

-Some side effects of desirudin may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:Less common
+Some of the side effects that can occur with desirudin may not need medical attention.
+As your body adjusts to the medicine during treatment these side effects may go away.
+Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
+If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:Less common

 For Healthcare Professionals

 Hematologic side effects including hemorrhage (30%) and hematomas are among the most serious and commonly reported side effects.
 In addition, anemia, thrombosis, thrombophlebitis, decreased hemoglobin, and cerebrovascular disorder have been reported.

 Other reported side effects have included wound secretion, leg edema, fever, hematuria, dizziness, epistaxis, impaired healing, leg pain and hematemesis.